mdarretta/StartingLineup/README.md

 To build and run your instance of StartingLineup, do the following:

 1. Download the repository
-2. If necessary, change the access for build.sh and run.sh to 755
+2. If needed, change the access for build.sh and run.sh to 755
 3. Execute ./build.sh
 4. Execute ./run.sh